-TEST: C. difficile Toxin (A and B) Synonym: Clostridium difficile toxin, C. diff Laboratory/Phone: Microbiology: 443-681-3952 Turnaround Time: Two (2) days [from specimen receipt in the Laboratory] Specimen Required: Fresh, unpreserved stool specimen Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, • specimen type/source, and the date and time of collection.
+TEST: C. difficile Toxin (A and B) Synonym: Clostridium difficile toxin, C. diff Laboratory/Phone: Microbiology: 443-681-3952 Turnaround Time: Two (2) days [from specimen receipt in the Laboratory] Specimen Required: Fresh, unpreserved stool specimen Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): Two (2) grams Specimen Volume (Minimum): N/A Collect: Stool in a clean, unpreserved stool transport vial Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Specimen Volume (Optimum): Two (2) grams Specimen Volume (Minimum): N/A Collect: Stool in a clean screw cap specimen collection cup without preservatives Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal 11 10 01 11 PP 0 conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured, or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Unpreserved, shipped in insulated container with freezer pack Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate • results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Transport Conditions: Per FDA Assay Packet Insert: Store and transport at 2-8°C on cold packs within 72 hours Transport conditions. of collection.
+If >72 hours after collection store and transport at -20C or colder on dry ice.
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate specimen Rejection chiena. results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen ■ Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Formed stool Stool preserved in 10% formalin, SAF, or PVA Availability: Monday through Friday Results and Interpretation: Positive (Toxin A and/or Toxin B present) or Negative (No Toxin A or Toxin B detected) Reference Range: Negative Additional Information: Clostridium difficile can be grown and isolated on a stool culture, but its presence does not indicate whether the strain present is a toxin producer.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Expired transport media Formed stool Stool preserved in 10% formalin, SAF, or PVA Availability: Availability: Monday through Friday Results and Interpretation: Positive (Toxin A and/or Toxin B present) or Negative (No Toxin A or Toxin B detected) Reference Range: Negative Additional Information: Clostridium difficile can be grown and isolated on a stool culture, but its presence does not indicate whether the strain present is a toxin producer.
 It also does not distinguish between C. difficile colonization and overgrowth/infection.
-Purpose of Test: The Clostridium difficile toxin test is used to diagnose antibiotic-associated diarrhea and · pseudomembranous colitis that is caused by C. difficile .
+Purpose of Test: The Clostridium difficile toxin test is used to diagnose antibiotic-associated diarrhea and pseudomembranous colitis that is caused by C. difficile .
 It may also be ordered to detect recurrent disease.
 Method: EIA (Enzyme Immunoassay) Interfering Substances: N/A Testing Site: Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: This test does not differentiate between Toxin A and Toxin B.

-TEST: Campylobacter Culture Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins- producing E. coli) Synonym: Stool culture for enteric pathogens; enteric pathogens; stool culture and sensitivity; feces culture: Refer to instructions for Enteric Culture , Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins-producing E. coli ).
+TEST: Campylobacter Culture Enteric Culture, Routine ( Salmonella, Shigella, Campylobacter , and Shiga toxins- producing E. coli ) Synonym: Stool culture for enteric pathogens; enteric pathogens; stool culture and sensitivity; feces culture: Refer to instructions for Enteric Culture, Routine (Salmonella, Shigella, Campylobacter, and Shiga toxins-producing E. coli ).
 Laboratory/Phone: Microbiology-Enterics: 443-681-4570